openafs-contrib/openafs-robotest/docs/source/guide.rst

 This guide shows how to quickly create an OpenAFS_ test cell with Vagrant_ and Ansible_ and run `OpenAFS Robotest`_ suite on the ephemeral test cell.
-Ansible Molecule_ is used as a driver to run Vagrant, Ansible, and execute the tests.
+Ansible Molecule_ is used to run Vagrant, Ansible, and execute the tests.

 The `OpenAFS Robotest`_ provides a `Cookiecutter`_ template so you can quickly create your initial Molecule configuration files.
 The Molecule_ files may be